SoonerSafe Frequently Asked Questions

 34. Q. If I am selected, can I receive my rebate before my safe room is installed so that I can pay my contractor?

-A. No. The rebate is only available as a partial reimbursement after construction is completed and you have submitted the required documentation.
+A. No. The rebate is only available as a partial reimbursement after construction is completed and you have submitted the required documentation, including proof of payment showing total balance has been paid in full (see Question 8 for more information).

 35. Q. Am I eligible for a rebate if my home is in a floodplain and I have flood insurance?

 A. Perhaps.
 You would not be eligible for a below ground safe room, but you may be eligible for an above ground safe room.
 However, other agencies will have to approve your specific situation.
-You may be required to provide more information as needed.
+You may be required to provide more information as needed and if selected you will have to work with OEM on a one-on-one basis before the safe room is installed.

 36. Q. I live in a historic property or in a historic district.
 Am I eligible for this rebate?

 A. Perhaps.
 However, other agencies will have to approve your specific situation.
-You may be required to provide more information as needed.
+You may be required to provide more information as needed and will not be able to install the safe room until additional paperwork is submitted for review.

 37. Q. If my city or county is also offering a safe room rebate program, can I participate in both?